whotracksme/whotracks.me/blog/tracking_and_ux.md

 We all have been in situations in which we felt that the Internet knows us too well: When the pair of shoes that we looked for suddenly starts to haunt us on almost every single web page.
-The “magic” behind this phenomenon is called tracking and a controversial topic due to security and privacy reasons.
+The “magic” behind this phenomenon is called tracking - a controversial topic, for security and privacy reasons.
-However, tracking is not only relevant from a privacy-related perspective as it also affects user experience in many ways.
+However, tracking is not only relevant from a privacy perspective, it also affects user experience in many ways.
 While some of the effects are visible and obvious to everyone, others are hidden behind the scenes.